nataliechang666/Eluvio_DS_challenge/README.md

 # Eluvio_DS_challenge

-Eluvio_DS_challenge
+- Data processing and data analysis

-1. Data processing and data analysis
+- Create word2vec embeddings for titles
-2. Create word2vec embeddings for titles
+- Predict the attracting news based on up_vote feature
-3. Predict the attracting news based on up_vote feature
+- Predict the sentiment based on title

-4. Predict the sentiment based on title
+# First Task
 There are 8 columns in this dataset, ["time_created"、"date_created"、"up_votes"、"down_votes"、"title"、"over_18"、"author" and "category"].
 For this open challenge, the feature "up_votes" can be a predictind label that we focus on whether the news is attracting or not.
 This work will be useful if we know how attractive news is, we can create more business opportunities for those products.